 Linda Kurtos, Director of Sustainability

-Erin Hafner, Programs Manager
+Erin Hafner, Senior Program Manager

-Erin Hafner is the Programs Manager for the Office of Sustainability at the University of Notre Dame.
-Her current projects include expanding the Green Ambassador and Green Office Certification programs she has developed.
+Erin’s current projects include expanding the Green Ambassador and Green Office Certification programs she has developed.
 Erin created Notre Dame’s successful football Game Day Recycling program and is working to expand the model to other athletic venues on campus.
 She worked closely with Notre Dame Procurement Services and Office Depot to develop the national reusable tote delivery program and collaborated with several departments to bring a community garden to campus.
 Prior to joining the Office of Sustainability in September 2008, Erin was a member of Notre Dame’s Risk Management and Safety department, where she conducted one of the first comprehensive environmental assessments of campus.
 Erin has also held various environmental, health and safety positions within the public and government sectors.
 She holds a bachelor of science and a master’s degree from Indiana University, both concentrating in environmental science.

 A native of western Montana, Annie grew up on the shores of the Bitterroot River where she developed a deep appreciation and love for the environment.
 Annie has a B.A. in Environmental Studies from Western Washington University and a M.S. in Environmental Studies from the University of Montana where she conducted research on conflict between recreational users on the Salmon River.
 Prior to joining the Office of Sustainability, Annie worked at Organic Valley where she helped to reduce the cooperative’s environmental footprint and educate employees on sustainability issues.
 Annie is a LEED Green Associate.